zilin-huang/PE-RLHF/README.md

 python train_pe_rlhf.py --exp-name PE_RLHF --local-dir /home/sky-lab/codes/PE-RLHF/pe_rlhf/run_main_exp --num-gpus=1 --pe_rlhf-ensemble --ckpt-freq 10
 ```

+## 🤝 Contributions

+Your thoughts and contributions are a green signal for us! 🚦
+If you have suggestions or additional insights, **feel free to open an issue or submit a pull request**.

 ## 🔖 Citation
 If you find our paper and codes useful, please kindly cite us via: